 Atlantic Research & Learning Center

-The Atlantic Research & Learning Center (ARLC), located at the Cape Cod National Seashore (CACO), is one of a nationwide network of Research Learning Centers maintained and operated by the National Park Service.
-The ARC was created by charter in 1999 as a component of the National Park Service's Natural Resource Challenge.
+The Atlantic Research & Learning Center (ARLC), located at Cape Cod National Seashore (CACO), is one of a nationwide network of Research Learning Centers maintained and operated by the National Park Service (NPS).
+The ARLC was created by charter in 1999 as a component of the National Park Service's Natural Resource Challenge.
 This initiative was part of a broad effort by the National Park Service to expand upon the role of science inside parks in the 21st century.
-The fundamental aims of the Research Learning Centers are to increase and expand upon scientific research taking place within national parks; to foster research which will contribute to management decisions; and to provide educational opportunities for students, universities, educators, and the public.
+The fundamental aims of the Research Learning Centers are to increase and expand upon scientific research taking place within national parks; to foster research that will contribute to management decisions; and to provide educational opportunities for students, universities, educators, and the public.